 A plethora of landing page builder tools that do not require coding exist, including Unbounce or Pardot.
 A few things are important to remember with custom landing pages.
 Make sure you keep your company’s branding with a logo and proper colours so users know it’s your page.
 Make sure it is mobile responsive, which Unbounce makes easy.
 Make sure your headline text and call to action (CTA) button are above the fold (can see without scrolling) so it is obvious to the user how to get the offer.

 Lastly, make sure you are tracking the right metrics to find issues in your CRO process.
 Google Analytics and other analytics software have made tracking data on your website users a breeze.
 But with this influx of data it can be hard to know what to focus on.

 Many marketers focus on metrics that are not directly related to conversion rate, such as bounce rate, time on site, and revenue.
 The problem with these metrics is it’s hard to know the reasons behind them.

 For example, high bounce rate may be bad because the user doesn’t like what she sees, so she quickly leaves.
 But it could also be for a good reason, like the user quickly found what she needed and didn’t need to look any further.
 A high time on site could be good or bad for similar reasons – people who can’t find what they need but are persistent look like engaged prospects!
 Revenue could be higher because you have a large increase in the number of visitors to your site, but you could still be converting at a measly rate.

 The Most Important Aspect

 So go test, build landing pages, set up goal tracking and improve your conversion rate now!
-Or better yet, let us do it for you!
-And watch your profits soar.
+Or better yet, let us do it for you and watch as your profits soar!